Student Support Services

 • Course Reserves: Textbooks and other materials placed on reserve by course instructors can be checked out from the circulation/service desk.

 • Information Literacy Instruction: Classes are taught by librarians on various information and research skills topics.
-Workshops are offered each semester.

-Spaces, Facilities and Technology
+Spaces, Facilities And Technology

 The University Libraries are a destination for research, individual and collaborative study, socializing, and quiet reflection.
 Spaces and facilities combine tradition with forward-thinking design in a student-centered environment.

-• Individual, group and collaborative study spaces
+• Individual and collaborative study spaces with whiteboards

 • Phone chargers